gabrieljacintho/gabrieljacintho/README.md

 Throughout my career, I've worked on the development of 24+ commercial projects, including mobile, PC, and web games, available on platforms such as Google Play, App Store, Steam, CrazyGames, and itch.io.

 I've collaborated with game studios such as Pandora Game Studio and 67 Bits, and with international game publishers such as CreativeForge Games and Ritual Interactive.
-Today, I work at FireRing Studio, my own indie game studio, developing premium horror games for PC and consoles.
+Today, I work at FireRing Studio, my own indie game studio, developing premium horror games for PC.

 Core Skills: Unity | Unreal | C# | C++ | Version Control (Git) | Photon (Multiplayer) | Game Publishing